Criminal Defense – An Overview

 Trial and sentencing: At trial, the prosecutor and defense attorney will give opening and closing statements, introduce evidence and question witnesses.
 If the defendant is found guilty, the judge or jury will impose a sentence that may include incarceration, fines, court costs, restitution or probation.
 For minor crimes, the sentence is usually issued right away.
 In felony cases, the prosecution and defense will typically submit evidence and make arguments about what the appropriate sentence should be.

 In some states, a judge will decide the sentence.
 In other states, sentencing is completely separate from the trial, with a different jury determining the sentence.
 During this separate sentencing phase, the prosecution will present aggravating factors to argue for a harsher sentence and the defense will present mitigating factors in favor of a lesser one.
-Also, before the sentence is issued, the defendant usually has the right to allocution, which is the right of the defendant to address the judge directly.
+Also, before the sentence is issued, the defendant usually has the right to “allocution,” which allows the defendant to address the judge directly.
 Allocution may be a chance for the defendant to apologize, show remorse or explain his or her actions.
-A sincere apology and show or remorse could go a long way towards a lighter sentence.
+A sincere apology and show of remorse could go a long way towards a lighter sentence.

 Contact a criminal defense lawyer